Whatsoever a man soweth, that shall he also reap. (Gal 6:7)

 11Surely the serpent will bite without enchantment; and a babbler is no better.
 (Eccl 10:)

 God has given certain animals peculiar gifts with which to capture their prey.
 The cobra for instance will mesmerize its victims, causing them to remain perfectly still as they begin to devour them.
 We see an example of this in the human world where the serpent softened Eve's resolve to refrain from eating of the tree of knowledge in the Garden.
-Once Eve's resolve was passed over and her conscience was stilled regarding the fruit, the serpent was able to have his way.
+Once Eve's resolve was passed over and her conscience was stilled regarding the fruit, the serpent was able to have his way (to lead astray).

 18Then certain philosophers of the Epicureans, and of the Stoicks, encountered him.
 And some said, What will this babbler say? other some, He seemeth to be a setter forth of strange gods: because he preached unto them Jesus, and the resurrection.
 (Acts 17:)